 While there are some native tunicates in Haida Gwaii, the extensive, gelatinous and brightly coloured organic mats created by the recently introduced Chain and Star tunicates pose significant risks to the marine environment.
 Both species spread quickly, smothering native seaweeds, barnacles, shellfish and anything else in their path.
 These species of tunicates are also known to disrupt shellfish aquaculture operations by growing over cages and other infrastructure, creating a significant economic cost.

-As part of implementation of the Haida Gwaii Marine Plan, the CHN will be working with others to develop a strategy to prevent the introduction of new aquatic invasive species and stop the spread of species that are already on Haida Gwaii.
+As part of implementation of the Haida Gwaii Marine Plan, the CHN are working with others to develop a strategy to prevent the introduction of new aquatic invasive species and stop the spread of species that are already on Haida Gwaii.
 This will include an expanded monitoring program, and a survey of vessel traffic (a key vector for introductions).
-Please contact Stuart Crawford (firstname.lastname@example.org or 250-626-3302) if you come across any of these listed invaders in a new area of Haida Gwaii.

 Species at Risk